Exhibitions

 The Caregivers / Les Généreuses

-The notion of generosity is at the heart of the project.
-The exhibition looks back at the altruistic legacy of powerful grandmothers and mothers who nurtured and cared for today's elders in the 20th century.
-Their social commitment made a major contribution to regional social cohesion, as well as to the recognition and education of women.
+The exhibition revisits the altruism passed down by powerful grandmothers and mothers who nurtured and cared for today's elders in the 20th century.
+Their social commitment also greatly contributed to territorial social cohesion as well as the recognition and education of women.